indeaguy/silentplanet-vue/README.md

 Contributions to Silent Planet are welcome!
 Please feel free to submit pull requests or open issues to discuss proposed changes.

+### Design Decisions

+#### Passing objects by reference

+In the codebase, we pass objects by reference when possible.
+This is a design decision motivated by performance reasons.
+When an object is instantiated, its initial state is created and passed around by reference.
+Any updates to that object are made to the original object, which can lead to unexpected behavior if the object is not cloned.

+#### Using a singleton for the config

+We use a singleton for the config.
+This is a design decision motivated by the need to access the config from various parts of the application.
+The config is passed around by reference, and any updates to the config are made to the original object.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.